Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Investigation of strategies for finding a high-performing optimum

-This section is built up as follows.\ \Cref{sec:gmin_comparison} studies the effect of exclusion methods that aim to make low-quality local optima infeasible.\ For the application in this study, an upper bound on the stiffness is introduced to make rigid connections infeasible and force the optimizer to produce compliant structures.\ \Cref{sec:fcont_comparison} investigates frequency shifts: by starting from a high targeted frequency range and then decreasing it slowly, the greater density of high-performing optima at high frequencies is transplanted to low frequencies.\ \Cref{sec:robustness_comparison} examines a set of relaxation strategies that delay the required robustness against design changes.\ Finally, \Cref{subsec:comparison_strategies} provides a comparison of the studied strategies, highlighting advantages and disadvantages along all four considered criteria.
+This section is built up as follows.\ \Cref{sec:gmin_comparison} studies the effect of exclusion methods that drive low-quality local optima towards infeasibility.\ For the application in this study, an upper bound on the stiffness is introduced to force the optimizer to produce compliant structures.\ \Cref{sec:fcont_comparison} investigates frequency shifts: by starting from a high targeted frequency range and decreasing it slowly, the greater density of high-performing optima at high frequencies is transplanted to low frequencies.\ \Cref{sec:robustness_comparison} examines a set of relaxation strategies that delay the required robustness against design changes.\ Finally, \Cref{subsec:comparison_strategies} provides a comparison of the studied strategies, highlighting advantages and disadvantages along all four considered criteria, and \Cref{subsec:generality_and_guidelines} provides a discussion on applicability to other problems.